 To apply a filter by async call's total time, either double-click the call node in Call Tree or right-click the node (or its await or continuations node) and select Analyze Async Method from the context menu.

 After you apply the filter by an

 async method's call time, dotTrace will leave only the time intervals where the method was executed.
 Note that you can include or exclude continuation code intervals (as well as the await time node) by selecting the corresponding checkboxes that appear in Call Tree.

 Note that if you apply filters so that the continuation code will be out of scope (e.g., a filter by the Main thread), the Continuations checkbox will not be shown.

 async/await but with all tasks based on the

 Task class.
 The

 Run node contains the Task execution node with the task delegate:

 Asynchronous calls and events

-Last but not least worth to mention Call Tree works with calls time as well as with all other types of events supported in the Timeline profiling mode, e.g., memory allocation or exceptions.
+The Call Tree works with call times as well as with all other types of events supported in the Timeline profiling mode, e.g., memory allocation or exceptions.
 For example, you can view how much memory a particular async method allocates: